Test analysts design and carry out tests for computer software and systems, analyse results, and identify and report problems.

 - Summer of Tech website - information on the IT internship programme

 A tertiary entrance qualification is required to enter further training.
-Useful school subjects include digital technologies, maths, physics and English.
+Useful subjects include digital technologies, maths, physics and English.

 For Year 11 to 13 students, the Gateway programme is a good way to gain industry experience.